Hades: Lovers of Hades

 Leuce was the most beautiful of the nymphs and a daughter of Oceanus.
 Hades fell in love with her and abducted her to the underworld.
 She lived out the span of her life in his realm, and when she died, the god sought consolation by creating a suitable memorial of their love: in the Elysian Fields where the pious spend their afterlife, he brought a white tree into existence.
 It was this tree with which Heracles crowned himself to celebrate his return from the underworld.

-Minthe was a nymph of the river Cocytus who became Hades' mistress.
+Minthe was a nymph of the river Cocytus who became Hades's mistress.
 A jealous Persephone trampled the nymph under her foot, transforming her into garden mint in the process.
 According to a scholiast on Nicander, Hades turned his dead lover into the mint herb after Persephone tore her into pieces for sleeping with him.
 In another version, Hades had kept Minthe as his mistress before he married Persephone, and set her aside afterwards.
 Minthe boasted of being more beautiful than Persephone, and that Hades would soon take her back.
 In anger over the hubris directed toward her daughter, Demeter trampled Minthe and turned her into mint.

 Theophile was a girl who claimed that Hades loved her and that she was better than Persephone.